 Although I know you’re already aware of how incredibly brave Nick is, I wish there was a way to show you how amazing it is to watch his strength first hand.
 He is an absolute warrior and I am proud and mind blown by his faith and grace.
 As little Rocco would say, “you’ve got this Daddy!”.
 And he does.
 He’s had this from the get go.
 I’ve watched it over and over with my own eyes…and have been fortunate enough to be by his side through it.
 This is an obstacle, there’s no doubt.
 But there’s something much greater ahead.
 I feel it in my soul.
 We just have to keep at it.

 Each visit we leave with the doctors, I think to myself I trust these providers with my whole heart.
 Yet on the next visit, my heart somehow grows and lets in even more trust.
 It’s probably getting redundant for you to hear, but these two men and their entire departments have provided us a level of care that I didn’t even know was possible.
 While they can’t promise us a darn thing, they have given us the gifts of transparency, trust and safety that we can’t imagine doing an ounce of this without.
 From the late night phone calls and texts, to forgoing a vacation day to treat Nick, to the hugs and open arms they welcomed our children with.
-I’m grateful for an awful lot in my life, but the gifts these men have given us and the commitment they have to Nick and our family is not something that I will ever stop being paralyzed and humbled by.
+I’m grateful for an awful lot in my life, but the gifts these men have given us and the commitment they have to Nick and our family is something that I will never stop being paralyzed and humbled by.

 To all of you that continue to reach out, pray and and support us…we thank God for you each day.
 We feel you along side us and continue to keep you close in our hearts.
 I will be in touch with any updates.
 Love to each one of you🧡